richarvey/s3redirect/README.md

 ## **s3redirect**

-A complete rewrite of a cli tool to become a fully fledge serverless and databaseless application that allows users to create tiny URL by creating Web Site Redirects using Amazon S3
+A complete rewrite of a cli tool to become a fully fledge serverless and databaseless application that allows users to create tiny URL by creating Web Site Redirects using Amazon S3.

+**DOCS + CLOUDFORMATION COMING SOON**

 ### **Requirements**

     AWS Account

+### **Lambda + API Gateway setup**

 ### **S3 and CloudFront setup**